bmanders716/bmanders716.github.io/cookbook.md

 Spring Pudding.

 _Ingredients_--1 pint of gooseberries.
-               Ω pint of milk.
+               Ì†∞int of milk.
-               4†oz. of moist sugar.
+               4‡Ø∫. of moist sugar.
                Slices of bread-and-butter.

 _Method._--Stew the gooseberries with a very little water and the sugar